arthyn/scratch/tw-port/tailwind.md

   also we should avoid most config for as long as possible, tackling the actual CSS values first.
 - ignore @ directives, especially layers
+- probably should ignore the general flow of Tailwind's rule building, because ours can be simpler

 ## current progress
 Current work is situated in `/desk/lib`.
 The `+ui` generator can be used